-Talent Lives Here is focused on connecting talented college and university students and graduates with local employers in an effort to create job opportunities for them to establish long-term employment and enhance community relationships in the capital region.
-This will enhance a sense of place for students and graduates through cultural and social ties to the greater Tallahassee community.
+Talent Lives Here focused on connecting talented college and university students and graduates with local employers in an effort to create job opportunities for them to establish long-term employment and enhance community relationships in the capital region.
+The idea was that this would enhance a sense of place for students and graduates through cultural and social ties to the greater Tallahassee community.

 - Expand internship opportunities for interested students by working with private and public employers

 - Enlighten current college students and recent graduates living in the Tallahassee area about all the Capital City and its surrounding areas have to offer

 - Engage current college students and recent graduates in organizations, activities and other opportunities the Capital City and its surrounding areas have to offer

 Talent Lives Here created the Employer Internship Toolkit – TLH discovered a link between students who interned in Tallahassee during their college careers and recent graduates who now reside in Tallahassee.
 Therefore, TLH sought to improve the quality and quantity of internship experiences in the community by working with the higher education institutions and interested private and public employers with its Employer Internship Toolkit.
 The toolkit is available online at http://accesstallahassee.com/jobs/internships.